This month I've finally got the game loading and saving properly.

 And some more of the new system:

-As well as the new ship hull design system, I've also make new thicker more solid looking doors that fit better.
+As well as the new ship hull design system, I've also made new thicker more solid-looking doors that fit better.
 And they actually work now!

 Stackable Items and new Job System